-- A. Performance Evaluation Process for Non-Probationary Employees - The parties agree that performance concerns will not be addressed for the first time on the performance evaluation report.
-Evaluator(s) will accurately inform employees of their progress during the evaluation process. - 2.
-All employees shall have one (1) evaluation per year.
-Employees on performance probation shall receive additional evaluations. - 3.
+- A. Performance Evaluation Process for Non-Probationary Employees - 1.
+The parties agree that performance concerns will not be addressed for the first time on the performance evaluation report.
+Evaluator(s) will accurately inform employees of their progress during the evaluation process.

+- 2. All employees shall have one (1) evaluation per year.
+Employees on performance probation shall receive additional evaluation. - 3.
 Evaluations will be completed on a form developed by the District after consultation with the Association.
 This form shall be found on the District's website. - 4.
-Evaluations will be completed on or before May 15.
+Evaluations will be completed on or before May 15th.
 Evaluations shall be based on data collected by the evaluator(s) from the current year only.
 Evaluations for Express employees shall be completed on or before the last day of school. - 5.
 Primary and contributing evaluators are assigned as follows: - a.
 For the Paraeducator Group, the primary evaluator will be a building administrator.
 A contributing evaluator may be the classroom teacher.
 Itinerant Paraeducators will be assigned a program coordinator as a primary evaluator.
 A building administrator may be a contributing evaluator. - b.
 For the Interpreter Group (Interpreters of the Deaf/Hard of Hearing and Bilingual Specialists and Language Specialists), the primary evaluator will be either the program supervisor or building administrator.
 A contributing evaluator may be either the program supervisor or a building administrator. - c.
 For the Student Assistance Group the primary evaluator shall be the program coordinator.
 A contributing evaluator may be a building administrator. - d.
 For the Nursing Group, the primary evaluator shall be the program coordinator.
-A contributing evaluator may be a building administrator.

-- e.
-Security Group, For Campus Resources Officers I and II, Itinerant Campus Resource Officers and Campus Safety Response Officers the primary evaluator shall be the campus safety supervisor.
-A contributing evaluator may be a building administrator. - f.
-For the Express Group: the primary evaluator shall be the site supervisor or administrator. - 6.
-Employees shall be notified of the name of their primary evaluator and contributing evaluator by the last day in October. - 7.
-Any negative report by a contributing evaluator must be supported by the primary evaluator before being used on the annual evaluation. - 8.
+A contributing evaluator may be a building administrator. - e.
+Campus Safety Group: - i.
+For Campus Safety Specialists the primary evaluator shall be the Campus Safety Director.
+A contributing evaluator may be a building administrator. - ii.
+For Campus Response Specialists the primary evaluator shall be the Campus Safety Director. - f.
+For the Express Group, the primary evaluator shall be the site supervisor or administrator. - 6.
+Employees shall be notified of the name of their primary evaluator and contributing evaluator by the last day in October.

+- 7. Any negative report by a contributing evaluators must be supported by the primary evaluator before being used on the annual evaluation. - 8.
 Supervisors shall conduct site visitations to observe operations and gather their own verified information for the evaluation(s).
 Any information collected that may negatively impact the employee's annual evaluation must be put in writing and given to the employee within ten (10) days of the knowledge of the verified information.
 The employee or the supervisor may request a meeting to discuss the negative information. - 9.
 An employee shall be given a copy of any written evaluation by their primary evaluator at least three (3) working days before any conference to discuss it.
 No employee shall be required to sign a blank or incomplete evaluation form.
 No evaluation shall be placed in the employee's file without their review.
 An employee has the right to attach comments to all evaluations. - a.
 An employee with satisfactory marks in all areas may decline to meet with their evaluator(s). - b.
 Employees with a Requires Improvement or Unsatisfactory rating must attend a conference with their primary evaluator. - 10.
 An employee who receives an overall Unsatisfactory rating on their annual evaluation report may be placed on probation at the discretion of the District.